-Note: ministerial students are required to take Japanese as their foreign language, and may not fulfill the language requirement by taking the course "Critical Terms for the Study of Buddhism."
+Note: ministerial aspirants are required to take Japanese as their foreign language, and may not fulfill the language requirement by taking the course "Critical Terms for the Study of Buddhism."

 Satisfactory completion of the Master of Buddhist Studies degree requires completion of the necessary courses with an overall "B" (3.0) grade average, grades of "B" or better in the three required courses, the submission of a thesis, and an oral thesis defense.
 Letter grades are required.
 The M.B.S. is expected to take 2 years and not longer than 4 years to complete.
+The additional requirements for ministerial aspirants means that they can usually expect to spend 3 years in the program.

 Important Note: After the fourth year of enrollment in the program, the student will have to petition each semester in order to continue their course of study.
-The letter of petition is to describe progress they have made since their last period of enrollment and plans for completing their program.
+The letter of petition is to describe progress they have made since their last period of enrollment and specific plans for completing their program.
 Letter is to be directed to the attention of the Dean, and is to be filed when the student registers.
+II.
+Academic Program and Policies II.
+E. Non-Degree Students